 •encourage and support emerging artists

-•collect and preserve the work of artists who are part of the museum’s history
+•collect and preserve work by artists who are part of the museum’s history

 •collect and preserve documents and data related to the museum’s history and collection

-•collect and preserve documents relating to the parallel history of visual art, focusing on artist initiatives and performance art in Iceland
+•collect and preserve documents relating to the parallel history of visual art, focusing on artist-run initiatives and performance art in Iceland

 •continuously review its own institutional direction